ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

    Note that the declaration form includes the word ``module`` to distinguish it from a normal ``import`` which induces a dependency on another file.
 An ``import module`` declaration cannot induce a dependency.

+   This form adds bindings to some base QEnv (either the QEnv from outside the ``let`` / ``where`` or the QEnv built from ``import`` statements only).
+The reason for this design is to avoid the need for a fixpoint computation.
+If we allowed ``import module`` statements to build on one another and have no ordering, we would need to consider them in all possible orders, including multiple usages of the same one.
+This would require a fixpoint computation.
+We avoid this complication by restricting the QEnv the ``import module`` statements operate on.
+An alternative would be to make the ordering of ``import module`` statements significant, but this seems positively anti-Haskellish.

    If the declaration adds no new bindings into the environment (because, for example, the module name is not used to qualify any identifiers), it is a warning